Capture of USS Chesapeake: The British board

-In contrast to the confusion and loss of leadership aboard the American vessel, the British boarding party was being effectively organised.
-A number of small-arms men rushed aboard Chesapeake, led by Broke, including the purser, Mr G. Aldham, and the clerk, Mr John Dunn.
+In contrast to the confusion and loss of leadership aboard the American vessel, the British boarding party was effectively organised.
+Small-arms men rushed aboard Chesapeake, led by Broke and accompanied by the purser, Mr G. Aldham, and the clerk, Mr John Dunn.
 Aldham and Dunn were killed as they crossed the gangway, but the rest of the party made it onto Chesapeake.
-Captain Broke, at the head of not more than twenty men, stepped from the rail of the hammock netting onto the muzzle of the port-side carronade of Chesapeake closest to the stern, and from there he jumped down to her quarterdeck.
-As the British boarded there were no American officers left on the quarterdeck to organise resistance.
+Captain Broke, at the head of not more than twenty men, stepped from the rail of the hammock netting onto the muzzle of the port-side carronade of Chesapeake closest to the stern, and then jumped down to her quarterdeck.
+As the British boarded, there were no American officers left on the quarterdeck to organise resistance.

-The maindeck of Chesapeake was almost deserted, having been swept by Shannons gunfire; the surviving gun crews had either responded to the call for boarders or had taken refuge below.
-Two American officers, Lieutenant Cox (who had returned from carrying Captain Lawrence down to the surgeon) and Midshipman Russell saw that the aftmost 18-pounders on the port side still bore on Shannon.
+The maindeck of Chesapeake was almost deserted, having been swept by Shannons gunfire.
+The surviving gun crews had either responded to the call for boarders or had taken refuge below.
+Two American officers, Lieutenant Cox and Midshipman Russell, saw that the aftmost 18-pounders on the port side still bore on Shannon.
 Working between them, they managed to fire both.

-Lieutenant Ludlow, who had been slightly wounded and had gone down to Chesapeakes cockpit for treatment, now returned to the upper decks, rallying some of the American crew as he did so.
-Lieutenant Budd joined him with a band of men he had led up the fore-hatch.
-Ludlow led them in a counter-attack which pushed the British back as far as the binnacle.
-However, a wave of British reinforcements arrived, Ludlow received a mortal wound from a cutlass, and the Americans were again thrown back.
-James Bulger, one of Shannons Irishmen, charged into the Americans wielding a boarding pike and shouting Gaelic curses – "And then did I not spit them, beJaysus!"
-Lacking officers to lead them (Lieutenant Budd had also been wounded by a cutlass) and lacking support from below, the Americans were driven back by the boarders.
-American resistance then fell apart, with the exception of a band of men on the forecastle and those in the tops.
-A number of the Americans driven from the upper decks jostled each other to get down the main hatchway to the comparative safety of the berth deck.
-Seeing this, Lt.
-Cox called to them, "You damned cowardly sons of bitches!
+Lieutenant Ludlow, who had gone down to Chesapeakes cockpit for treatment, returned to the upper decks and rallied some of the American crew.
+Lieutenant Budd joined him with men he had led up the fore hatch.
+Ludlow led a counter-attack which pushed the British back as far as the binnacle.
+A wave of British reinforcements arrived, Ludlow received a mortal wound from a cutlass, and the Americans were again thrown back.
+Lacking officers to lead them and lacking support from below, the Americans were driven back by the boarders.
+American resistance then fell apart, except for a group on the forecastle and men in the tops.
+Some of the Americans driven from the upper decks jostled each other to get down the main hatchway to the comparative safety of the berth deck.
+Seeing this, Cox called to them, "You damned cowardly sons of bitches!
 What are you jumping below for?"
 When asked by a nearby midshipman if he should stop them by cutting a few down, Cox replied, "No sir, it is of no use."